aimclub/FEDOT/docs/source/advanced/hyperparameters_tuning.rst

 Tuning of Hyperparameters
 =========================
-FEDOT provides you with two ways for tuning of pipeline hyperparameters:
+To tune pipeline hyperparameters you can use GOLEM.
+There are two ways:

 1. Tuning of all models hyperparameters simultaneously.
-Implemented via ``PipelineTuner`` class.
+Implemented via ``SimultaneousTuner`` class.

 2. Tuning of models hyperparameters sequentially node by node optimizing metric value for the whole pipeline.
 Implemented via ``SequentialTuner`` class.